 We often recommend restorative procedures in addition to a root canal procedures in order to protect your mouth from recurring infections or inflammation.

 When a pulp becomes infected or inflamed, the tooth cannot take in the nutrients or moisture that it needs to work and feel right.
 Because of this, a damaged pulp can cause painful symptoms including:

 - Tender and swollen gums adjacent to the area.

 Receiving root canal therapy can relieve all of these symptoms.
 If you do not receive root canal therapy to remove the damaged pulp, you may suffer from the following problems in your future:

-- Loose tooth that falls out or must be extracted
+- A loose tooth that falls out or must be extracted.

 Root canal therapy can prevent all of these issues from occurring and allow you to better enjoy your daily life.
 Your teeth cannot function to their best ability when the pulp is damaged, but when it is removed, your teeth can perform perfectly again.

 Root Canal Therapy

 To relieve these symptoms and prevent these potential health issues, you may opt for root canal therapy.